saffirioandrea/saffirioandrea.github.io/_posts/2019-01-22-pizzabrawl.md

     - image: https://via.placeholder.com/200x700
     - image: https://via.placeholder.com/400x300
 ---
 This game has been developed for the Ludum Dare 41, duration: three days.
-The theme was making a game by mixing two incompatible genres.
+The theme was "make a game by mixing two incompatible genres".
 My team, a programmer and me, focused on a small, arcade game, which blended both fighting games' features with cooking games' mechanics in a funny concept.

 [Download link](https://cyberpan.itch.io/pizzabrawl)